microsoft/USBuildingFootprints/README.md

 ![](/images/bldgmetrics.JPG)

 On our evaluation set contains ~15k building.
 The metrics on the set are:
-1. IoU is 0.85, Shape distance is 0.33, Average rotation error is 1.6 degrees
+- IoU is 0.85, Shape distance is 0.33, Average rotation error is 1.6 degrees
-2. The metrics are better or similar compared to OSM building metrics against the labels
+- The metrics are better or similar compared to OSM building metrics against the labels

-#### Data Vintage:
+#### Data Vintage
 The vintage of the footprints depends on the vintage of the underlying imagery.
 Because Bing Imagery is a composite of mutliple sources it is difficult to know the exact dates for individual pieces of data.

-#### How good is the data?:
+#### How good is the data?
 Our metrics show that in the vast majority of cases the quality is at least as good as data hand digitized buildings in OpenStreetMap.
 It is not perfect, particularly in dense urban areas but it is still awesome.

 #### Will Microsoft be open sourcing the models?
 Yes.
-We are working through the internal prcoess to open source the segmentation models and polyonization algorithms.
+We are working through the internal process to open source the segmentation models and polyonization algorithms.

 #### Will there be more data coming for other geographies?
 Maybe.
-This is a work in progess.
+This is a work in progress.

 #### Why are the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.